hyper63/hyper-todo-list-demo/README.md

 [ ] - Use a design system to improve the styling <br>
 [ ] - Add additional features that the user may like or that make the application appealing

-### Installation
+### Getting Started
 You can run the todo list app by using the following steps:

   - In your terminal, type the following:
       - <code>npm start</code>
-      - This will bring up the client application and allow you to test its functionality
+      - This will start the React Application on port `3000` and the `express` backend on `3010` with hot reloading

+### Build

+To build the app for production, run `npm run build`.
+This will build the React application into `/build`.
+The express backend is configured to serve that static output.

+> In a containerized environment, make sure the build output of CRA is copied to `../build` relative to the backends entrypoint (`server/index.js`)